 Pro: There’s So Much To Do in Moreno Valley

-With excellent weather, it’s no surprise that Moreno Valley offers many outdoor amenities to enjoy.
+With excellent weather, it’s no surprise that there are SO many things to do in Moreno Valley Other than that, it offers many outdoor amenities to enjoy.
 Another plus is that it’s very close to all sorts of nature, including the magnificent Box Springs Mountain.
 (You can see it from practically anywhere you look in the entire city!)
 Amazingly, Moreno Valley is an hour from nearly everything.
 That includes the mountains, the desert, and the coast with its beautiful beaches.
 Below is a shortlist of some of the best outdoor activities in and around our fine city:

 - Lake Perris State Recreation Area– Perfect for hiking, biking, and bass fishing.
 (Or just enjoying the clouds as they drift by.)